-Our work in properties and projects
+Our work on properties and projects

 NCC staff members remove invasive garlic mustard from the Happy Valley Forest, Ontario (Photo by NCC)

-The Nature Conservancy of Canada’s (NCC’s) work becomes most tangible, perhaps, at the property or project level.
+The Nature Conservancy of Canada’s (NCC’s) work becomes most visible, perhaps, at the property or project level.
 This is where we secure land (through purchase, easement or donation) and develop our approach to managing or restoring it.

 - Is the species or habitat viable?
 That is, can it survive, given the sound land use or the distance from other populations of the same species or habitat?

 The next part of NCC's process is choosing the right strategy to best protect the targets.
 We consider:

 - Does NCC want to take ownership of the land?
 Or would it be equally or better protected through ownership by a partner organization?

 - Would a conservation agreement protect the habitat and species?
 Are other creative conservation tools (such as life estate, purchasing mineral rights or lease backs) a better option?

 - Can NCC play a role in providing information on species or habitat management?

 - Is there existing connectivity to other natural areas?
 Does it fill in a gap in an area of already protected lands?